SmaamX/autocpy/README.md

 # What is this
-Macro but with some neural randomization, You can use it for anything, to increase your click speed (CPS) in minecraft or any other game
+Macro but with some neural randomization, You can use it for anything, to increase your click in sec (CPS) in minecraft or any other game
 ## Capabilities
 ### AutoClicker [Default module]
 - [X] Shake